Powerlearnproject/se-assignment-day-2-git-and-github-marius6555/README.md

 ## Explore the role of pull requests in the GitHub workflow.
-How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?Pull requests on GitHub streamline the process of integrating code changes by facilitating code review, discussion, and quality assurance.
+They enable a structured workflow where changes are proposed, reviewed, and merged in a collaborative environment.
+This helps maintain code quality, ensures that multiple perspectives are considered, and keeps the project well-documented and organized.

+Role of Pull RequestsCode Review: Pull requests provide a formal way to review code changes.
+Developers submit their code as a pull request, which others can then review, comment on, and suggest improvements.Discussion: PRs serve as a discussion forum where team members can discuss changes, propose modifications, and resolve issues before merging.
+This fosters collaboration and ensures that all perspectives are considered.Quality Assurance: By reviewing code in pull requests, teams can enforce coding standards, catch bugs, and ensure that new code integrates well with the existing codebase.Documentation: Pull requests provide a record of changes and the rationale behind them.
+This historical context helps in understanding why certain changes were made and how they were discussed and reviewed.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?